 - Wind Resource Assessment - The Institute performs wind resource assessments for communities or organizations who want to understand their wind resource.
 The Institute designs and installs the meteorological mast, monitors the system and creates reports on the data in terms of wind speed and wind distribution as well as icing and power potential.

-- Component/Technology Development, Demonstration, Validation & Testing - The Institute can be involved in all aspects of a wind turbine or a wind turbine component from development and demonstration, through to validation and testing.
-Turbine components including inverters and wind turbine blades have been demonstrated and tested at our Small Wind Test Bed.
+- Component/Technology Development, Demonstration, Validation & Testing - The Institute can be involved in all aspects of a wind turbine, wind turbine component, or related technology from development and demonstration, through to validation and testing.
+Turbine components and related technologies, including anemometers, inverters and wind turbine blades have been demonstrated and tested at our site.

-- Integration of Wind Power - With our Wind R&D Park, the Institute is able to guide the integration of wind power and the various uses of storage.
-Although storage is not necessary for wind power generation, it can be used for a variety of grid services including wind power time-shifting, thus resulting in more wind generation being accepted on a grid.
+- Integration of Renewable Energy - With our Wind R&D Park, the Institute is able to guide the integration of renewable energy and the various uses of storage.
+Although storage is not necessary for wind power generation, it, along with the wind turbines and photovoltaic panels, can be used for a variety of grid services including frequency support and renewable energy time-shifting, thus resulting in more renewable generation being accepted on a grid.

 - Control Strategies - The Institute has developed and installed wind-diesel control systems in multiple locations.
 This has reduced the diesel consumption by providing some of the required power from wind turbines.